-ATOM is supported by the majority of multi-coin wallets.
-We recommend Exodus, because you can stake and exchange ATOM with ChangeHero right in your wallet.
+The majority of multi-coin wallets support ATOM.
+For one, we recommend Exodus, because you can stake and exchange ATOM with ChangeHero right in your wallet.

 How to Exchange ATOM on ChangeHero?

 Now, how do you get ATOM?
 You don’t have to search all exchanges that offer ATOM pairs for the best rate, because ChangeHero does it for you.
-All that’s left for you to do is:
+All you need to do is:

 - Choose the currencies on the home page, amounts and the type of exchange.
 Provide your wallet address in the next step and check the amounts;

-- Send in a single transaction the sum of cryptocurrency you will be exchanging.
+- Send in a single transaction the digital assets you will be exchanging.
 Fixed Rate transactions have a 15-minute limit;

 - And now, relax!
 We are doing all the work: checking the incoming transaction and doing the exchange as soon as it arrives;

-- As soon as the exchange has been processed, your ATOM are on the way to your wallet.
+- As soon as we process the exchange, your ATOM are on the way to your wallet.
 Leave a review with your impressions while you’re at it!

 Customer support is available 24/7 in the chat on our website or through the email: [email protected].